 To internationalise your products and simplify your localisation process, here are five tips on how you can successfully translate your telecommunications and IT content.

-a) Ensure accuracy
+1. Ensure accuracy

-b) Terminology management
+2. Terminology management

 Translation for the telecommunications and IT industry must be handled with care to ensure that all industry terminology used throughout is translated accurately in the target language.
 As the terminology used in these sectors are not frequently used, it is essential that you accurately carry any meaning over into the finished product by preparing a glossary of translated terms.
 A good translator should also actively review, verify and manage terminology used, while systematically refreshing terminology preferences.

-c) Comply with local regulations
+3. Comply with local regulations

 The translated text, especially technical ones, should also comply with regulations in the respective countries.
 National and international regulations usually require telecommunications and IT companies to adapt their services and systems to local contexts.
 For instance, in Europe, all user records, warranty documents, and manufacturer’s statements must be prepared in the local language of each state.
 Contracts and agreements must also be translated when lodged with local anti-trust commissions.

-d) Localise content
+4. Localise content

 As you localise your content, ensure that you modify and adapt the text based on the sensibilities of the local culture.
 If you merely translate your text without localising it, you may end up using words that are completely harmless in one culture but inappropriate or offensive in another.
 As such, besides accurate and quality translation, ensure that you are also familiar with localising the translation into the target language.

-e) Engage a specialist translator
+5. Engage a specialist translator

 Types of Documents to Translate